 To find a network provider, please use the Find a Doctor function on Premera.com.
 You can log in for best results, or continue as a guest.
 All providers shown from this search will be covered as in-network providers on our plan.

 Seeing a non-contracting provider could cost you more

-If you use a provider who does not contract with Premera or another Blue Cross Blue Shield licensee, you should know that the allowable charge for services you receive will be 125% of the Medicare rate for that service.
+If you use a provider who does not contract with Premera or another Blue Cross Blue Shield licensee, you should know that the allowable charge for services you receive will be 200% of the Medicare rate for that service in most situations (care out of state could be paid at 125% of the Medicare rate).
 The plan will still pay 60% or 80% (in some situations) of that rate, but you will be responsible for anything over the allowable charge in addition to any deductible or coinsurance you may owe.
 More information is available here, or contact Premera at (800) 364-2982

 Some planned services and procedures require prior authorization to make sure they're medically necessary and eligible for coverage under the plan.
 More information is available here or on Premera's website.